 What I love about DNRS as a therapy is that, not only can it heal your infections, but will heal your spirit at the same time – watch this beautiful testimony:

 Through the DNRS community forum, I discovered that many of us practicing DNRS, also follow Dr. Joe Dispenza and use his meditations and watch his testimonials on YouTube for motivation.
 I started watching those testimonials and I try to see several every day.
+There are also a number of Lyme recovery stories like this one so, clearly one could recover with either DNRS or Dispenza alone.

 There are hundreds of them and they are astonishing, including ‘terminal’ cancer and other ‘incurable’ medical diseases.
 I try to do Dr. Joe’s Blessing of the Energy Centers or his Walking Meditation every day (generally can only fit one of them in).
 Here’s a taste of Dr. Joe: